steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 This is very tedious work if you had many dependencies.

-For your machine is just empty virtual machine, You have to install **Rust Compiler, Cargo, Node, Nginx** etc to prepare the deployment.
+For your machine is just an empty virtual machine, You have to install **Rust Compiler, Cargo, Node, Nginx** etc to prepare the deployment.

 If you are familiar with **Docker**, you could have used it instead to save your time.

 What is important is to install Rust to compile your [Rust Web App] and [Nginx] to work as reverse proxy server for it.

-To advance, You have to verify minimum requirments are ready with command
+To advance, You have to verify minimum requirements are ready with command

 **$sudo nginx -h**